Gentle Seasonal Living: Aligning with Nature’s Rhythms

 Winter: Rest, Reflect, Rejuvenate

 I used to dread winter and the shorter days, but now, winter has become my sacred pause.
 The cold and stillness outside naturally turn me inward.
-It’s the season where I give myself full permission to slow down, not in a performative or “productive” way, but deeply and genuinely.
+It’s the season where I give myself full permission to slow down, not in a performative or “productive” way, but in a deeply reflective way.

 Simple ways to live seasonally in winter